LORD PROCTOR

 Details

-Lead designer for Part Design
+Design Lead during internship at Part Design

-Reform by Sourcetype
+Reform Bold by Sourcetype

-Archivo by Omnibus-Type
+Archivo Medium by Ombibus-Type

 Bergen Fellesverksted, a makerspace dedicated to repair, reuse, and repurposing, has evolved into a community hub, fostering collaborations with local libraries and cultural events.
 Seeking to enhance their impact, they partnered with Part to (1) streamline communication, (2) broaden their reach, and (3) attract a more diverse membership base.